-- Use a variety of craft media and processes to produce unique and flexible solutions to three-dimensional visual problems in crafts. - Use elements and principles of design to relate form, media, and expressive intent in order to create art objects. - Utilize traditional and contemporary craft-making methods with technical competence. - Describe, visually analyze, judge, and explain the quality of craft objects. - Discuss one's own work as well as peers' in a critical and analytical manner. - Explain health hazards and safety procedures related to craft-making processes and equipment available in the classroom.
+- Use both traditional and non-traditional jewelry media and processes in unique and flexible ways to produce solutions to three-dimensional visual problems in jewelry. - Use elements and principles of design to relate form, media, and expressive intent in order to create jewelry. - Utilize traditional and contemporary jewelry-making methods with technical competence. - Describe, visually analyze, judge, and explain the quality of handmade jewelry. - Discuss one's own work as well as peers' in a critical and analytical manner. - Explain health hazards and safety procedures related to jewelry-making processes and equipment available in the classroom.